CadQuery/cadquery/doc/importexport.rst

 * VRML is a mesh-based format for representing interactive 3D objects in a web browser.
 * VTP is a mesh-based format used by the VTK library.
 * glTF is a mesh-based format useful for viewing models on the web.
 Whether the resulting glTF file is binary (.glb) or text (.gltf) is set by the file extension.
 This export format is only available for assemblies.
+* XML is an internal OCCT format for assemblies
+* XBF is an internal OCCT binary format for assemblies

 Importing DXF
 ##############